 A test known as a small bowel imaging or upper GI series can help your doctor evaluate your small intestine for the presence of abnormalities and known Crohn’s disease complications, such as abscesses, fistulas, and perforations.

 Your doctor will take these and other tests into account when determining if you have Crohn’s disease.

 Don't panic.
 Although there is currently no cure for Crohn's disease, most people with the illness lead relatively normal, active, and productive lives.

 The disease itself may remain in remission for long periods, with flare-ups only occurring every few months or years.
-Therapeutic advancements help even those with the most severe cases of Crohn's manage their symptoms better than ever before.
+Advancements in treatments can help even those with the most severe cases of Crohn's manage their symptoms better than ever before.

 Surgical advances also allow some people to remain disease-free for years at a time.
-It’s important to note that a diagnosis of Crohn's is not a death sentence and it may even help you regain your life.
+It’s important to note that a diagnosis of Crohn's is not a death sentence.
+It may even help you regain or re-evaluate your life.